 The City maintains accounting records on a generally accepted accounting principles (GAAP) basis and for budgeting purposes also recognizes capital outlay and debt service as expenditure requirements.
 Prior to FY 06, the City utilized the cash method of accounting for budgeting purposes.
 For financial reporting purposes, governmental funds use the modified accrual basis of accounting and proprietary funds use full accrual.
 Under the modified accrual basis, revenues are recognized when they are both measurable and available, and expenditures are recognized when incurred.
-Under the full accrual method, revenues are recorded when earned and expenses are recorded when the liability is incurred.
+Under the full accrual method, revenues are recorded when the liability is incurred.